 This strategy is used because many business owners think that by not placing bids on the relevant brand terms, searches made for their brand will be picked as organic searches.
 This is not always the case.
 For instance, in fiercely contested verticals, you could find up to four paid listings before you get to a single organic listing.

 What this means for a business owner operating in such a niche is that if you aren’t bidding for brand terms, a site’s organic listing will be at a lower position (position 4 or 5).
 Going this route will make your competitors cannibalize any available brand traffic.
 To ensure that does not happen, measure the uplift in the organic traffic when a brand-paid search is off to find out if it resulted in lost paid clicks.

 Often, when trying to drive more traffic for the products offered on their website, many businesses make the mistake of targeting too many search terms.
 This is often practiced despite having a low budget, which can be a severe mistake.
 However, it’s easy to see why businesses would make this mistake.
 In theory, if they use many search terms, they are casting a wider net, which will result in attracting more customers.

-For this purpose, businesses end up using all the relevant search terms they can find to drive traffic to their site.
+As a business owner or marketer, the task is to focus on quality rather than quantity.
+For this purpose, businesses use all the relevant search terms they can find to drive traffic to their site.
 Sadly, it is not that simple.
 What does happen after a business casts a net that’s too wide by using many search terms is that you might attract a lot of traffic but not necessarily qualified or converting traffic.
 In other words, while your website might get more traffic, it won’t experience more conversions.
-As a business owner or marketer, the task is to focus on quality rather than quantity.

 Your best bet will be to use only those keywords that are the most relevant to your brand and tweak your PPC campaign periodically.
 Remember, if your business is in its infancy, you need to start small (with a core audience) before you move on to casting wider nets.